Taoyuan Airport MRT: Operations

 Two types of services are offered: Commuter and Express.
-Commuter Trains have a blue livery and stop at all stations, while Express Trains have a purple livery and focus on serving passengers using Taoyuan International Airport (TPE), stopping at just two stations between Taipei Main Station and the airport.
-Express Trains reach TPE from Taipei Main Station in 35 to 37 minutes depending on the terminal, with a 15-minute headway at all times.
-While nearly all Express Train services only run between Taipei Main Station and TPE, a few services during weekday rush hours and weekend afternoons run to Huanbei with only one additional stop at Taoyuan HSR station, with an end-to-end travel time of 64 minutes.
-Commuter Trains have a 15-minute headway at all times and serve the full route to Laojie River in 82 minutes.
+Commuter trains have a blue livery and stop at all stations, while Express trains have a purple livery and focus on serving passengers using Taoyuan International Airport (TPE), stopping at just two stations between Taipei Main Station and the airport, they are New Taipei Industrial Park and Chang Gung Memorial Hospital.
+Express trains reach TPE from Taipei Main Station in 35 to 37 minutes depending on the terminal, with a 15-minute headway at all times.
+While nearly all Express train services only run between Taipei Main Station and TPE, a few services during weekday rush hours and weekend afternoons (Note: Express bound for Huanbei Service July 2020 schedule: From Chang Gung Memorial Hospital, 1 journey only: Weekday, 0606, From Taipei, 5-6 daily services: weekday, 0700, 0800, 1600, 1700, 1800; weekend, 1300, 1400, 1500, 1600, 1700, 1800.
+From Huanbei, six daily services: weekday, 0729, 0814, 0914, 1714, 1814, 1914; weekend, 1414, 1514, 1614, 1714, 1814, 1914.) run to Huanbei with only one additional stop at Taoyuan HSR station, with an end-to-end travel time of 64 minutes.
+Commuter trains have a 15-minute headway at all times and serve the full route to Laojie River in 82 minutes.

-Express Trains have transverse row seating with underseat storage for luggage as well as three luggage racks per car; Commuter Trains have longitudinal seating without underseat storage and only have two luggage racks per car.
-Both services feature free wi-fi as well as flight information display systems showing status of departing flights at TPE, although there are more displays on Express Trains.
-Express Trains also offer wireless charging stations.
+Express trains have transverse row seating with underseat storage for luggage as well as three luggage racks per car; Commuter trains have longitudinal seating without underseat storage and only have two luggage racks per car.
+Both services feature free wi-fi as well as flight information display systems showing status of departing flights at TPE, although there are more displays on Express trains.
+Express trains also offer wireless charging stations.